 - 4.2.1 ASA supports continuation of the national soybean checkoff and encourages soybean farmers to support the same.
-ASA believes that the national soybean checkoff is an important tool to help soybean farmers develop new uses, conduct production research and expand domestic and foreign markets. - 4.2.2 ASA supports the original intent of the Soybean Promotion and Research Checkoff (SPARC).
-ASA recommends that ASA and USB implement the coordination committee as allowable in the SPARC orders. - 4.2.3 ASA supports commodity and livestock checkoff programs, and supports the stance that any and all funds may not be used for any government deficit or general fund needs. - 4.2.4 ASA, as the cooperator with USDA-FAS, fully supports USSEC as the international marketing contractor for ASA and USB, and is committed to working as a partner with USSEC and USB to promote U.S. soybeans and soybean products worldwide. - 4.2.5 ASA believes it should maintain a shared leadership role with USB in implementing international market development efforts. - 4.2.6 ASA supports ASA and state soybean associations in contracting with USB and QSSB's and earning a reasonable management fee.
-ASA and state associations shall have no restrictions on the use of this fee.
+ASA believes that the national soybean checkoff is an important tool to help soybean farmers develop new uses, conduct production research and expand domestic and foreign markets. - 4.2.2 ASA supports the original intent of the Soybean Promotion and Research Checkoff (SPARC). - 4.2.3 ASA supports commodity and livestock checkoff programs, and supports the stance that any and all funds may not be used for any government deficit or general fund needs. - 4.2.4 ASA, as the cooperator with USDA-FAS, fully supports USSEC as the international marketing contractor for ASA and USB, and is committed to working as a partner with USSEC and USB to promote U.S. soybeans and soybean products worldwide. - 4.2.5 ASA believes it should maintain a shared leadership role with USB in implementing international market development efforts through USSEC.
+(2017) - 4.2.6 ASA supports ASA and state soybean associations in contracting with USB and QSSB's and earning a reasonable management fee.

-- 4.2.7 ASA supports policy that would ensure that USB, USSEC, QUALISOY & QSSB'S use ASA and state associations as primary contractors and coordinates for use in policy development any non-restricted dollars they may generate. - 4.2.8 ASA encourages all soybean farmers to voluntarily be a member of their state soybean grower association and ASA so they better understand how policy and active farmer involvement compliments their checkoff-funded successful marketing, research and education efforts for U.S. soybean farmer profitability.
+- 4.2.7 ASA supports policy that would ensure that USB, USSEC, QUALISOY & QSSB'S use ASA and state associations as primary contractors and coordinators for policy development for any non-restricted dollars they may generate.
+(2017) - 4.2.8 ASA encourages all soybean farmers to voluntarily be a member of their state soybean grower association and ASA so they better understand how policy and active farmer involvement compliments their checkoff-funded successful marketing, research and education efforts for U.S. soybean farmer profitability.
 (2016) - 4.2.9 ASA recommends that the appointees to all federal commodity checkoff boards be active producers of their commodity. - 4.2.10 ASA encourages USDA to select the first nominees from QSSB's to serve on USB. - 4.2.11 ASA urges that the ASA and USB Executive Committees meet at least twice annually to develop common goals and evaluate programs to benefit the U.S. soybean producer. - 4.2.12 ASA encourages USB to continue to support research to advance soy biodiesel and soy bio-based products.
 (2014)